Quick start

 const app = router().get('/', () => 'Hi').get('/hello', () => 'Hello'); -

-Then we use the compiler to create an object that contains a request handler.
+Then we use the compiler to compile to a request handler.

 Finally we export the function correctly for the runtime to execute.